15 of the best African golf courses for golf amateurs and wildlife enthusiasts.

 - Right next to big game area: Pilanesberg National Park.

 NB: If you enjoy this golf course, you should also consider the Lost City Country Club.
-It also has a typical arid bushveld feel, and the short 13 th hole is played over a crocodile-infested waterhole.
-In other words, if your ball hits the water…consider it to be lost! 😉
+It too has a typical arid bushveld feel, and the short 13th hole is played over a crocodile-infested waterhole.
+In other words, if your ball hits the water, consider it lost! 😉

-Great Rift Valley Lodge and Golf Resort – Lake Naivasha, Kenya
+Great Rift Valley Lodge & Golf Resort – Lake Naivasha, Kenya

 - 18-hole championship golf course (Par 72).